minnojs/minno-time/src/js/extensions/iat/README.md

 	css: {fontSize:'1.2em'}
 }
 ```
+Properties of the separator object:

-* `media`: Any media object to be used as the separator.
+* `media`: Any media object [YBYB: ADD LINK TO READ ABOUT MEDIA OBJECTS] to be used as the separator.
 * `height`: You should define the height so that the player knows where to place the second stimulus.
 * `margin`: In case you want to center the categories around a common center instead of aligning them to the outer borders.
 * `css`: A jQuery css object that modifies the separator stimulus.

 **Feedback**

+`correct_errors`: Do we wait for the user to correct error responses?
+Accepts true/false (default: true).

-There are three feedback objects each describing the feedback to a specific event - a correct response, an error or a timeout.
-The syntax for these three objects is similar and we will expand on them only once.
-This is how such an object looks:
+You can set three feedback objects: error_feedback, correct_feedback, and timeout_feedback.
+Each defines what to do upon a specific event in the trial - a correct response, an error or a timeout.
+These three objects accepts the same parameters:

 ```js
 {